Pills & Automobiles: Composition and lyrics

-"Pills & Automobiles" is a trap up-tempo song, that runs for 4 minutes and 52 seconds, produced by OG Parker, The Martianz and Smash David, where each artist on the track performs one verse, with Brown doing a chorus that starts with the repetition of the word "wet", and ends alternating ad-libs with a mumbled "I'm just tryna change your life".
-Brown's voice in the track is edited with Auto-Tune, making it sound "ghosty" in his rapped verse, according to Brad Wete of Billboard.
+"Pills & Automobiles" is a trap up-tempo song, that runs for 4 minutes and 52 seconds, produced by OG Parker, The Martianz and Smash David.
+The song features guest appereances by American rappers Yo Gotti, A Boogie wit da Hoodie, and Kodak Black.
+Each artist on the track performs one verse, with Brown doing a chorus that starts with the repetition of the word "wet", and ends alternating ad-libs with a mumbled "I'm just tryna change your life".
+Brown's voice on the track is edited with Auto-Tune, making it sound "ghosty" in his rapped verse, according to Brad Wete of Billboard.
 In the song, the artists talk about their relationship with reckless women.

 Critical reception

-Writing for Billboard, Nerisha Penrose felt Brown's "vocals are bathed in Auto-Tune as he sings about getting high and having multiple women" and "leads into the song's catchy hook".
-Lindsey India of XXL hears Brown "in his trap music element, spitting some catchy, melodic rhymes over a candy-synthed club-friendly beat", and felt "Gotti comes in with a signature verse of his own, while A Boogie and Kodak provide some of their own crooning towards the end".
-Complex reviewers found the song to be a detachment from "Brown's classic yearning R&B music", noting that the artist "taking a risk, he put aside his well-known singing talent, to try his hand into druggy autotuned trap music, and the result is surprisingly good, even if it doesn't represent his musical heights".
+Writing for Billboard, Nerisha Penrose said that Brown's "vocals are bathed in Auto-Tune as he sings about getting high and having multiple women" and "leads into the song's catchy hook".
+According to Lindsey India of XXL, the track features Brown "in his trap music element, spitting some catchy, melodic rhymes over a candy-synthed club-friendly beat", and felt "Gotti comes in with a signature verse of his own, while A Boogie and Kodak provide some of their own crooning towards the end".
+Complex reviewers compared the track to works by rapper Travis Scott.

 Music video

 The accompanying music video was released on August 25, 2017.
-It was filmed in Splash Kingdom Waterpark, in California, where the visual for Justin Bieber's 2012 song "Beauty and a Beat" was also filmed.
-It shows Brown and his dancers dancing in a shallow pool, intercut with scenes of women twerking.
-Gotti came on the scene surrounded by women.
-A Boogie later hopped into the pool and sat on an inflatable float as he raps, while Black had a party elsewhere and rides a dirt bike.
+It was directed by Chris Brown, and filmed in Splash Kingdom Waterpark, in California, where the visual for Justin Bieber's 2012 song "Beauty and a Beat" was also filmed.
+The video shows Brown and his dancers executing complex choreographies in a shallow pool, intercut with scenes of women twerking.
+Yo Gotti appears on the poolside, being surrounded by women.
+A Boogie is in the pool, sitting on an inflatable float and holding a water gun as he raps, while Kodak Black, due to his house arrest at the time, was filmed in a different scenario, riding a dirt bike and posing in front of a luxurious orange car with half-naked women by his side.
 "No one knew it was shot and that Chris Brown was on site that day," said Pamela Kennedy, a representative for park owners.
 "We understand the importance, especially for videographers and artists, to provide a suitable environment to shoot and do their craft."